 At what point does an Adventist church cease to be Adventist?
 When its members quit observing the Sabbath?
 Or is it when they no longer exhibit love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control?
 (Galatians 5:22-23, NLT).
 If we fail to bear the character qualities that Jesus said will define his people, many will assume we are not Christian.

-Adventism as its worst is believing that we can never measure up to God’s standards, and that thanks to our fallen natures, life is much worse than we first imagined.
+Adventism as its worst is believing that we can never measure up to God’s standards.
+It is believing that thanks to our fallen natures, life is much worse than we first imagined.
 It is believing that most people outside of the church are evil, and that if we are at peace with ourselves and the world, then we’ve probably forgotten some terrible sin that needs to be confessed!
-It is misunderstanding righteousness by faith and the good news of grace!
+Also it is misunderstanding righteousness by faith and the good news of grace!

 Adventism at its best is discovering that God is not the tyrant we thought he was, and that life on this planet can be better than we first imagined.
-It is discovering (through God’s Word and positive human relationships) a new sense of personal dignity and self worth that we didn’t know existed, and finding that through Christ we can experience peace with ourselves and the world.
+It is discovering (through God’s Word and positive human relationships) a new sense of personal dignity and self worth that we didn’t know existed.
+It is finding that through Christ we can experience His love and peace with ourselves and the world.